 Whitney started her mission in 2013 and has been featured in many publications.
-She has nearly 1500 people in her Facebook community.
-Check out her website to read on interesting topics like unique game recipes, awesome camping photos, fishing tips and more.
+She has nearly 1,500 people in her Facebook community.
+Check out her website to read on interesting topics like unique game recipes, awesome camping photos, fishing tips, pro gear, hard to find gifts for your favorite hunter (including which one of a kind broadheads and bolts), and so much more.

 Weapon-Blog is a website dedicated to all weapons.
 It can be funny but also informative.
 It has a strong Facebook community of nearly 9,ooo.
 It won the 2011 Gunnie Awards Best Gun Blog and continues to post near daily.
-There’s posts on government regulation and news, hunting gear (such as compound bows) & accessories, weapon safety and more.
+There’s posts on government regulation and news, hunting gear (such as compound bows) & accessories, weapon safety, must have gifts, and more.